orcwg/orcwg/cyber-resilience-sig/README.md

 The goal of this white paper is to fill this gap by providing commonly agreed upon information about SBOMs and their role in the open source ecosystem and provide recommendations for their adoption in the context of the CRA.

-This white paper will leverage the resources collected in the [Inventory](#inventory) and will be contributed to EU Commission, the CRA Expert Group, and CEN/CENELEC.
+This white paper will leverage the resources collected in the [inventory](#inventory) and will be contributed to EU Commission, the CRA Expert Group, and CEN/CENELEC.

 <details>
   <summary>More info</summary>